textnutwriter/textnutwriter.github.io/_posts/2015-10-22-textnut-tip-101-section-1.md

 ----

 ### Tip 1/101
 Task can have sub-tasks.
-It is just like a list, just by `TAB` to increase level of task or `SHIFT-TAB` to decrease.
+It is just like a list, using `TAB` to increase level of task or `SHIFT-TAB` to decrease.
 In an empty task item, typing `ENTER`, it is back to normal paragraph if it is already at first level of task, otherwise, it goes one level up.

 ![](<{{site_url}}/img/tips/tip1.gif>)